juergenweb/FrontendForms/README.md

 The disadvantage of this method is that the usage of a CAPTCHA is no longer possible, because it only works with session.
 CSRF-Protection and the check for double form subission are also disabled, but this is the only way to use a form inside an iframe on another domain.

+## Custom module FrontendFormsManager

+THIS IS PART OF THE NEXT UPDATE!!

+### What is the module FrontendFormsManager?
+FrontendFormsManger is a module that will be shipped with FrontendForms, but will not be installed by default, because it is not necessary for running FrontendForms.

+This module is for entering questions for the SIMPLE QUESTION CAPTCHA in an easy to use interface and to make these questions usable in all forms.
+So you can manage all your questions in one place with the possibility to add, edit or delete or also to publish or unpublish questions.
+It contains also a little statistic section with charts.

+For the future, it is planned to extend this module with further possibilities, but for now it is only an addon for the SIMPLE QUESTION CAPTCHA (June 2024).

+If you are not using the SIMPLE QUESTION CAPTCHA, installing this module makes no benefit for you (at the time of writing).

+### How does it work?

+Technically spoken, this module creates a new admin page under SETUP.

+Bild Menü

+This page is the dashboard page, which contains the overview.

+Bild Dasboard

+By clicking the "Add/edit/delete" button you will be redirected to the next page which contains a list of all questions.
+This list is a data table with a little filter form to filter questions to your needs (fe status, question text, visibility on the frontend).

+Bild Tabelle

+Just to mention: By default the table shows 10 questions per page.
+If the number of questions is higher, the table will be paginated.
+You can change the number of questions/page inside the module configuration to your needs if you want.

+Each question is a page, so you can do everything that you can do with all other pages in ProcessWire.
+All the fields and templates for these pages will be created automatically during the module installation

+If you want to edit or delete a page, click directly on the linked question text inside the table and you will be redirected to the "edit page" of this question.
+If you click "add new question", you will be redirected to the "add new page".

+Bild Edit page

+Beside the mandatory fields "question" and "answers", there are a lot of other optional field to add fe a description text, a notes text, customized error and success message and so on, but these fields are optional.

+## How to install/uninstall the module

+This is a normal ProcessWire module so the install/uninstall of the module is the same as at all other modules.
+Go to the modules section, select the module "FrontendForms Manager" and install it at usual.

+After the module installation you find a new navigation link under SETUP.

+If you want to uninstall the module, go to the module section too and click to uninstall the module.

+ONE THING TO MENTION: Uninstall of the module deletes all pages, fields and templates too, which were created by this module.
+This means that all questions will be deleted and are no longer available after module installation.
+Please take this into account, if you uninstall the module!